-Drugs such as antibiotics and corticosteroids, herbs including tea tree oil, dong quai and lavender and medications like anti-anxiety, heartburn and opioid drugs can all cause this condition.
-Gynecomastia has also been linked to obesity treatments, hyperthyroidism, cirrhosis and low testosterone levels.
-The main symptom are enlarged breasts in males.
+Drugs such as antibiotics and corticosteroids, herbs including tea tree oil, Dong Quai, and lavender, and medications like anti-anxiety, heartburn, and opioid drugs can all cause this condition.
+Gynecomastia has also been linked to obesity treatments, hyperthyroidism, cirrhosis, and low testosterone levels.
+The main symptom is enlarged breasts in males.
 The additional symptoms may include firm or rubbery nipples and sensitivity and tenderness in the breasts.
 In most cases, the condition does not cause any pain.
 This condition will generally go away by itself in about six months.
 If the condition has not cleared during this period of time it is important to talk to a medical professional.

 This condition is generally triggered when the hormones in the body become unbalanced.
 Every individual has an extent of both female and male hormones.
 When the level of estrogen is higher than the level of androgens in the body, the result may be this condition.
 This can also result in boys during their normal development or during puberty.
 In most instances, the hormones will naturally revert to a normal level.
 Medical treatments or conditions can also cause the hormonal imbalance enabling the development of this condition.
 This includes:

 - Cirrhosis of the liver